Alisa Preusser (M.A., M.Ed.)

 Haus 19, Zimmer 1.30

-I have previously worked as a research and teaching assistant at the University of Münster - from which I hold a Master of Arts in British, American and Postcolonial Studies and a Master of Education - and the University of Augsburg.
+I am an associate fellow of the DFG-funded Research Training Group Minor Cosmopolitanisms at the University of Potsdam.
+I have previously taught and worked as a research assistant at the University of Münster, from which I hold a Master of Arts in British, American and Postcolonial Studies and a Master of Education, and the University of Augsburg.
+I am vice spokesperson of the Emerging Scholars Forum of the Association for Canadian Studies in German-Speaking Countries (GKS).

 "Against the Necropolitics of Settler Colonialism: Literary Kin- & World-Making in the Ruins."
 Postcolonial Narrations 2022 “Postcolonial Matters of Life and Death”.
 Universität Bonn.
 October 2022.